-- 1.45% for employees for 2017;
+- 1.45 percent for employees for 2019

-- 1.45% for employers for 2017;
+- 1.45 percent for employers for 2019

-- 2.9% for self-employed individuals for 2017; and
+- 2.9 percent for self-employed individuals for 2019

-An additional 0.9% tax on all wages and self-employment income in excess of \$200,000 for single, head of household and surviving spouse taxpayers, \$250,000 for married taxpayers filing jointly, and \$125,000 for married taxpayers filing a separate return.
+There is an additional 0.9 percent tax on all wages and self- employment income in excess of \$200,000 for single, head of household and surviving spouse taxpayers, \$250,000 for married taxpayers filing jointly, and \$125,000 for married taxpayers filing a separate return.

-This tax is imposed on all employee compensation and self-employment income, including vested deferred compensation, without any limitation or cap.
-The income thresholds for the additional 0.9% tax apply first to total wages, and then to self-employment income.
+This tax is imposed on all employee compensation and self- employment income, including vested deferred compensation, without any limitation or cap.
+The income thresholds for the additional 0.9 percent tax apply first to total wages, and then to self-employment income.